Col-E/recaf-4x-early-archive/contributor-documentation/Architecture-CDI.md

                                     one implementation exists.
 - `T get(Class<T>)`: Gives you a single instance of the requested type `T`.

+## What scope should be used for ... ?

+Services that are effectively singletons will be `@ApplicationScoped`.

+Services that depend on the current content of a workspace will be `@WorkspaceScoped`.

+- In some cases, you may want to design a service as `@ApplicationScoped` and just pass in the `Workspace` as a method parameter.
+  For instance, implementing a search.
+It needs `Workspace` access for sure, but the behavior is constant so it makes more sense to implement it this way as an `@ApplicationScoped` type.
+- A strong case for `@WorkspaceScoped` are services that directly correlate with the contents of a `Workspace`.
+  For instance, the inheritance graph service.
+The data it models will only ever be relevant to an active workspace.
+  Having to pass in a `Workspace` every time would make implementing caching difficult.

+Components acting only as views and wrappers to other components can mirror their dependencies' scope, or use `@Dependent` since its not the view that really matters, but the data backing it.

 ## Launching Recaf

 When Recaf is launched, the `Bootstrap` class is used to initialize an instance of `Recaf`.